Sons of the Harpy

 "Sons of the Harpy" is the fourth episode of the fifth season of HBO's fantasy television series Game of Thrones, and the 44th overall.
 The episode was written by Dave Hill, and directed by Mark Mylod.
 It aired on May 3, 2015.
 Prior to airing, this episode was leaked online along with the first three episodes of the season.

 The episode received a nomination for a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series at the 67th Primetime Creative Arts Emmy Awards.
-The episode was met with generally positive reviews, but received heavy criticism for the decision to kill off Ser Barristan Selmy, who in the novels is still alive and is a major supporting character.
+The episode was met with generally positive reviews, praising the action and character development, but received heavy criticism for the decision to kill off Ser Barristan Selmy, who in the novels is still alive and is a major supporting character.

 Plot

 At the Wall

 Jon sends letters to various nobles requesting men for the Night's Watch, including, to his chagrin, Roose Bolton.
 Melisandre attempts to seduce Jon to join Stannis in taking Winterfell from the Boltons, but he declines.
 As she departs, Melisandre repeats Ygritte's saying and final words to Jon, “You know nothing, Jon Snow.”

 Shireen asks Stannis if he is ashamed of her deformity from greyscale.
 Stannis recalls how she contracted greyscale and his efforts to cure her rather than exile her and reaffirms her status as his daughter.